seattletimes/profanity-peak/src/mountain.md

 For decades, ranch hands had put the salt in the same spot to utilize the knowledge of older cows that lead the young ones to the pastures.
 But in 2016, the salt was about 200 yards from the pack’s new den.
 Moving the salt to avoid the den only made the cows hang around more in the wolves’ core territory – looking for the salt that was supposed to be there, and pawing and licking salt still in the ground.

-Wolves typically range over an average territory of 349 square miles, and the cows and wolves were soon right together in the wolves’ core activity area.
+Wolves typically range over an average territory of 349 square miles, and the cows and wolves were soon close together in the wolves’ core activity area.

 <?
     </div>